Magnushammer: A Transformer-Based Approach to Premise Selection: Experiments

-\paragraph{Evaluation protocol and computational budget} Algorithm \ref{alg:evaluate_psm_on_proof_rate_benchmark} (Appendix \ref{app:eval_on_theorems}) details evaluation of \method{} in the single-step setting.
-It generates $|\mathcal{T}|\times |K|$ proof steps by combining a tactic $t \in \mathcal{T}$ with top $k \in K$ premises (provided by \method{}), where $\mathcal{T}$ is a prescribed set of tactics and $K$ is a list of integers.
-The proof is closed if any of the formulated proof steps are successful when executed in Isabelle.
-We define the computational budget for such evaluation as $C = |\mathcal{T}|\times |K|\times T$, where $T$ is a timeout expressed in seconds (we use $T=2$ as we observed little benefit from increasing it).
+\paragraph{Evaluation protocol and computational budget} Algorithm \ref{alg:evaluate_psm_on_proof_rate_benchmark} (in Appendix \ref{app:eval_on_theorems}) details the evaluation of \method{} in the single-step setting.
+It generates $|\mathcal{T}|\times |K|$ proof steps by combining each tactic $t \in \mathcal{T}$ with top $k$ premises from a ranking provided by \method{}, where $\mathcal{T}$ is a prescribed set of tactics, $k \in K$, and $K$ is a list of integers.
+Such constructed proof steps are then executed in Isabelle.
+We define the computational budget for such an evaluation as $C = |\mathcal{T}|\times |K|\times T$, where $T$ is a timeout expressed in seconds (we use $T=2$ s as we observed little benefit from increasing it).
 Estimating the computational budget for Sledgehammer is difficult due to its complex internal architecture.
 We approximate it by $C=S\times T$, where $S$ is the `number of CPU cores' (corresponding to steps executed in parallel) and $T$ is the timeout.
 We use $S=10$ for our calculations.
-See also Appendix~\ref{app:sledgehammer} for more details.
+See Appendix~\ref{app:sledgehammer} for more details.

 \paragraph*{Architecture and training details} For our main experiments, we pre-train standard decoder-only transformer models with $38$M and $86$M non-embedding parameters and fine-tune them for downstream tasks of premise selection or proof step generation.
 Full details are given in Appendix \ref{app:trainingDetails}.
+In our experiments, we use the Portal-to-ISAbelle API \citep{jiang2021lisa} to interact with Isabelle.

-\subsection{Results on PISA and MiniF2F benchmarks}
+\subsection{Results on PISA and miniF2F benchmarks}